Export Office 365 Users’ Logon History Report to CSV Using PowerShell

 The exported report contains login history of admin and hr user.

-Using Office 365 login IP address, you can track from where the user/attacker trying to login to Office 365.
+Using Microsoft 365 login IP address, you can track from where the user/attacker trying to login to access your organization resources.

-Office 365 users’ sign-in report contains users’ successful login into Office 365.
-To export Office 365 users’ sign-in report, you need to run the script with –Success switch param.
+To export users’ successful sign-in attempts, you need to run the script with –Success switch param.

 By default, this PowerShell script supports multiple advanced filtering options.
 You can use one or more filters during execution time.
 I have listed some use-cases here.